-Further information on the SHEP initiative can be found in the attached flyer below.
-If you require any other information and want to see how you can get involved then please get in contact with the MTA’s Technology Manager, Joshua Dugdale firstname.lastname@example.org
+Further information on the SHEP initiative can be found on the SHEP website http://shepuk.co.uk/home and the attached flyer below.
+If you require any other information and want to see how you can get involved then please get in contact with the MTA’s Technology Manager, Joshua Dugdale email@example.com

 Through-Life Engineering Services (TES)

 TES is a set of tools and techniques, business thinking and network behaviour that, enables reliable and predictable improvement of value and reduction of cost for in-use long-life engineering assets.
 The MTA sit on the TES council and aiding the promotion of the initiative to the wider engineering community.